jverzani/SpecialPolynomials.jl/docs/src/examples.md

 ### Derivatives and integrals

-Many families have integral and derivative formulas that allow a direct computation:
+Classic orthogonal polynomials  have known integral and derivative formulas.
+When implemented, these allow a direct computation, as is donee here:

 ```jldoctest example
 julia> P = ChebyshevU{Float64}